Niekvandam/Experimental-movie-recommender/README.md

 python api.py
 ```

+The Swagger API will be ran on `http://localhost:8000/docs`

 ## Running Streamlit
 To run the streamlit environment you will need to execute a python file from the streamlit package.
 This can be done by using
 ```
 python -m streamlit run movie_recommender.py
 ```
+The streamlit app can be found on `http://localhost:8501`